-This dataset originates from 32 hyperspectral vertical remote sensing sites, covering seven major regions in China (9 sites in North China, 13 sites in East China, 3 sites in South China, 2 sites in Southwest China, 2 sites in Northwest China, 2 sites in Northwest China, and 1 site in Central China).
+This dataset originates from 32 hyperspectral vertical remote sensing sites, covering seven major regions in China (9 sites in North China, 13 sites in East China, 3 sites in South China, 2 sites in Southwest China, 2 sites in Northwest China, 2 sites in Northwest China, and 1 site in Central China), as shown in Figure 1.
 Table 1 presents the geographical distribution and detailed information of each site.
 The sites span typical regions of China, including major metropolitan areas, rural areas, coastal regions, basins, and plateaus.
-Table S1 offers information on site type and major emission sources in the surrounding areas.
 Coverage of densely populated urban areas provides data pertinent to anthropogenic emissions, while observations from remote and high-altitude locations offer insights into background atmospheric conditions and long-distance transport processes.
 The diversity of sites allows for a comprehensive assessment of the vertical distribution characteristics of aerosol, NO2, and HCHO across China.